Hochopepper/SwordToShield/Character_Creation/BodyTypes.md

 Name: Reach
 Description:
-You gain an extra melee reach of 5 feet.
+Your melee range increases by 5 feet.

 ```